YanIgnacio/os_ti/README.md

-# Order of Service
+# Service Order

-This project is a calling system.
+This project is a service order.
 Therefore, its functionality is restricted to internal applications of the PMNF (Nova Friburgo City Hall)

 ## Authors